rust-lang/blog.rust-lang.org/posts/2019-10-30-Async-await-stable.md

 async fn first_function() -> u32 { .. }
 ```

-Unlike a regular function, calling an `async fn` doesn't do anything
+Unlike a regular function, calling an `async fn` doesn't have any
-to start -- instead, it returns a `Future`.
+immediate effect.
+Instead, it returns a `Future`.
 This is a suspended
 computation that is waiting to be executed.
-To actually *execute*
+To actually *execute* the
-the future, you have to use the `.await` operator:
+future, use the `.await` operator:

 ```rust
 async fn another_function() {